pablogs9/husarnet-docs/docs/manual-client.md

 (replace `-amd64` with `-armhf` or `-i386` if you don't have 64-bit Intel/AMD processor)

 If you are using systemd, enable and start the service (`systemctl enable husarnet; systemctl start husarnet`).
 Otherwise, make sure `husarnet daemon` command is started on system startup.
-You need to run it as root, but don't worry - Husarnet automatically relinquishes unnecessary permissions.
+You need to run it as root, but don't worry - **Husarnet automatically relinquishes unnecessary permissions.**

-## Managing Husarnet Client over Dashboard
+## Managing Husarnet Client over Husarnet Dashboard

 **Husarnet Dashboard** is a web application allowing you to:
 - Create and remove new Husarnet networks (your device can be in one or multiple Husarnet networks in the same time).
 - Share your Husarnet networks to other users with configurable access rights.
 - Add devices to your networks in a few ways (websetup, join code, QR code, already linked to your account)
 - Removing devices from network or from your account
-- Check your devices information (IPv6 address, online/offline, owner etc.)
+- Checking your devices information (IPv6 address, online/offline, owner etc.)
 - in commercial plans accessing your billing data and managing subscriptions.

 ![Husarnet Dashboard main page](/static/img/manual/dashboard-main.png)

-If you add devices to the specific Husarnet network all devices from this network see you device like it was in the same LAN network and they are whitelisting automatically.
-To learn more about **Husarnet Dashboard** app visit [it's documentation page](/docs/manual-dashboard).
+If you add devices to the specific Husarnet network all devices from this network see your device like it was in the same LAN network and they are whitelisting automatically.
+To learn more about **Husarnet Dashboard** app visit [its documentation page](/docs/manual-dashboard).

-You can add your device to a network shared to you by other https//app.husarnet.com user.
+You can add your device to a Husarnet network shared to you by other **Husarnet Dashboard** user.
 And your device can be in the same time connected to your other, private Husarnet networks that will be accessible only by you.
 Such a scenario is good if you would like to give someone an access to the specific device that is connected to your **Husarnet Dashboard** account.
 Just place this device in the separate, newly created Husarnet network and share this network to one or multiple users.
-Another use case would be creating an ad-hoc network for working group or for LAN gaming.
+Another use case would be creating an ad-hoc network for working group, for LAN gaming etc..

 Public version of **Husarnet Dashboard** is available under this link: https://app.husarnet.com.
 There are also self-hosted commercial versions.
 For more details visit pricing page.